anissval/tp2-react/README.md

-# Baby Outfits is a e-commerce web page in progress, built using react JS technology.
+# Tour of heroes is a web page in progress, created to show a list of heroes where you can add, remove and update heroes, built using react JS technology.

 # Getting Started with Create React App